How do I transfer my pension to Australia?

 The solution – The New Zealand QROPS

-British expats who have relocated to Australia and possess pre-existing private or employee pensions in the UK have frequently utilized the QROPS (Qualifying Recognised Overseas Pension Scheme) as a solution.
-In the late 2000s and early 2010s, Malta or Gibraltar-based QROPS were commonly proposed to expats; however, these schemes are not recognized by the Australian Taxation Office (ATO).
-Consequently, your pension may be taxed at a higher rate than if it were located in an ATO-recognized country.
+British expats who have relocated to Australia and possess pre-existing private or employee pensions in the UK have frequently utilised the QROPS (Qualifying Recognised Overseas Pension Scheme) as a solution.
+In the late 2000s and early 2010s, Malta or Gibraltar-based QROPS were commonly proposed to expats; however, these schemes are not recognised by the Australian Taxation Office (ATO).
+Consequently, your pension may be taxed more than if it were located in an ATO-recognized country.
 Moreover, such pensions may not be regulated by the Australian Securities and Investments Commission (ASIC), putting the pensioner in peril if the scheme is not appropriately managed.
-Moving your pension from the Malta or Gibraltar QROPS to a New Zealand QROPS can save you a significant sum on taxes, thereby making a significant difference to your retirement income.
+Moving your pension from the Malta or Gibraltar QROPS to a New Zealand QROPS can save you a significant sum on taxes, thereby making a substantial difference to your retirement income.
 Due to the double tax agreement between Australia and New Zealand, if you are an Australian resident with a QROPS in New Zealand, your pension income can be taxed at a ZERO tax band in New Zealand rather than in Australia.
 This implies that transferring your pension to a New Zealand QROPS can help you avoid 100% of your Australian pension taxes.

 GREATER FLEXIBILITY AND WITHDRAWAL OPTIONS